All Episodes

 Yeah, I'm ready.

-I think that that uh AOC, as she is affectionately termed, should go to the border and she should give out her t-shirts for free to all of the illegal immigrants because that's what she fully embraces.
+I think that AOC, as she is affectionately termed, should go to the border and she should give out her t-shirts for free to all of the illegal immigrants because that's what she fully embraces.

 That's what she should do.

-She should welcome them with her product on her dime and go down there and say, along with all the other free stuff, I'm going to make all of our taxpayers give you.
+She should welcome them with her product on her dime and go down there and say, along with all the other free stuff I'm going to make all of our taxpayers give you, here's a free t-shirt from my line.

-Typically it would be $58, but for you it's free.
+Typically, it would be $58, but for you, it's free.

-I think she goes on blasting Republicans in the Senate never having had physically difficult working class jobs.
+I think she goes on blasting Republicans in the Senate, never having had physically difficult working class jobs.

-That's just not true.
+That's just not true, what she's saying.

-Because I know the backgrounds of many of these guys, and well, I guess there are a few of them that come from money.
+And well, I guess there are a few of them that come from money.

-Linda, you know my whole life story.
+You know my whole life story.

 There's no way she worked harder than me.

-And I'll compare my resume on working all those jobs she's talking about with against hers any day.
+I don't believe it and I'll compare my my resume on working all those jobs she's talking about with against hers any day.

-Listen, I guarantee.
+Listen, I guarantee so.

 I guarantee she was the one who coasted.

-Everybody else hustled, and she got a part of those tips and she didn't do nothing.
+Everybody else hustled and she got a part of those tips and she didn't do nothing.

-We used to pull them as the as bartenders.
+We used to pull them as bartenders.

 We did do that.